 Why is Camera type so particularly important for Safari Photography?

 - The animals are often quite a distance from the vehicle and in many instances, it will not be possible to get closer.
-Therefore, to take a good clear photo of the animal a zoom is critical.
+Therefore, to take a good clear photo of the animal a strong zoom is critical.

--Animals can move very quickly!
-Having a camera where you can adjust the shutter speed or move the camera to a fast burst mode means you can take shots faster and thus be more likely to capture the moving animal in focus and get a nice clear shot
+2. Animals can move very quickly.
+Having a camera where you can adjust the shutter speed or move the camera to a fast burst mode means you can take shots faster and thus be more likely to capture the moving animal in focus resulting in clear pictures of Africa.

 What are the different types of Cameras that I could use for Safari Photos?

-Their biggest weakness is a lack of zoom.
-The average point and shoot do have a 10x zoom which sounds like a lot but alas is not when it comes to capturing animals.
+The average point and shoot camera do have a 10x zoom which sounds like a lot but alas is not when it comes to capturing animals.

 The next level up is the bridge camera – this is basically halfway between a point and shoot and a DSLR camera.
-So the zoom is better than a point and shoot as its ability to react to fast action – but it is still not to the quality of the DSLR.
-This is the in-between option with prices which reflect that.
+So the zoom on a bridge camera is better than a point and shoot as its ability to react to fast action – but it is still not to the quality of the DSLR camera.
+This is the in-between option with prices that reflect that.

 Mirrorless cameras are not too far away from a DSLR.
-However, there are fewer options when it comes to lenses and they are still not quite as fast as a DSLR which is often critical with safari photography.
+However, there are fewer options for mirrorless cameras when it comes to lenses and they are still not quite as fast as a DSLR which is often critical with safari photography.